Medically Reviewed By

 According to a 2018 study published in Clinical Lung Cancer, the average survival time for patients with biphasic mesothelioma was 9.5 months following their diagnosis.
 Patients who underwent surgery extended their survival time by nearly six months.

-Aside from the prevalence of epithelioid or sarcomatoid cells, where the patient’s mesothelioma forms can affect a patient’s prognosis.
+Aside from the prevalence of epithelioid or sarcomatoid cells, the site of the patient’s mesothelioma can affect their prognosis.
 A study published in the Annals of Surgical Oncology evaluated the effects of cytoreductive surgery with HIPEC on biphasic peritoneal mesothelioma patients.
 The median survival time was 6.8 years following complete resection of peritoneal mesothelioma tumors, and the 5-year survival rate was 50%.

-There have been cases of biphasic mesothelioma patients living longer than the average survival rate.
+There have been several cases of patients with biphasic mesothelioma living longer than the average survival rate.
 Receiving mesothelioma treatment from a specialist is the most effective way to improve your prognosis.

 Frequently Asked Questions About Biphasic Mesothelioma